bekk/bekk-christmas/post/functional/scala-3.md

 authors:
   - Per Øyvind Kanstrøm
 ---
-A new year is closing in and so is a new release of Scala.
-Release candidate 1 is expected to be found some time this December!
+A new year is closing in and so is a new release from Scala.
+Release candidate 1 is expected to be found sometime this December!

 Version two of the language was released in 2006 and has so far seen a total of thirteen larger minor releases.
 Throughout these changes the language has evolved to places not foreseen.
-Implicits that were first introduces for implicit conversions gave rise to type classes, built upon to create implicit classes for extension methods, and macros for metaprogramming that to this day is still locked behind experimental flags; though still considered a key part of the language.
+Implicits that were first introduced for implicit conversions gave rise to type classes, built upon to create implicit classes for extension methods, and macros for metaprogramming that to this day is still locked behind experimental flags, though still considered a key part of the language.
 A key part of version 3 is to formalize these patterns, make the syntax more obvious, and be more opinionated.
-But under the hood there are lots more going on!
+But under the hood there is lots more going on!

 The original vision of the language has been on unifying Object Oriented Programming and Functional Programming.
-In doing this it was found that the theoretical foundation was not sound; combining subtyping with dependent types has been a problematic challenge [^subtypingPath].
+In doing this it was found that the theoretical foundation was not sound, combining subtyping with dependent types has been a problematic challenge [^subtypingPath].
 In 2016 the DOT Calculus (Dependent Object Types) was presented as a new theoretical foundation.
 With that came Dotty, a reference implementation of a language translating to the DOT calculus, and now soon to be Scala 3.
  <!-- Scala 3 is not just a new major release, but a complete rewrite with a new foundation. -->

-If migration issues is a worrying factor then it should please you to know that most application code bases seems easy to port.
-To ease the process a lot of the bigger user facing changes are delayed to version 3.1.
-Scala 3 will also be able to use Scala 2.13.4 binaries and vica versa.
-Most of the difficulties will be on the ecosystem migrating base libraries, which is well on it's way!
-The community builds[^scala2CommunityBuilds] has been a huge success for Scala 2 and the one for Scala 3 is soon up to 40 community libraries [^scala3CommunityBuilds]!
-Not bad for a unreleased software.
+If migration issues are a worrying factor, then it should please you to know that most application code bases seem easy to port.
+To ease the process a lot of the bigger users facing changes are delayed to version 3.1.
+Scala 3 will also be able to use Scala 2.13.4 binaries and vice versa.
+Most of the difficulties will be in the ecosystem migrating base libraries, which is well on its way!
+The community builds[^scala2CommunityBuilds] has been an enormous success for Scala 2 and the one for Scala 3 is soon up to 40 community libraries [^scala3CommunityBuilds]!
+Not bad for unreleased software.
 Documentation on the migration process is being worked on the by the Scala Center[^migration].